jagregory/abrash-zen-of-asm/src/chapter-14.md

 ![](images/fig14.4RT.png)

-Consequently, after the link is complete — when the program is waiting for keyboard input — you must press Ctrl-Break to stop the program and type:
+Consequently, after the link is complete—when the program is waiting for keyboard input—you must press Ctrl-Break to stop the program and type:

 ```cmd
 LZTEST <TEST.TXT